 Research Ethics Review Committee (CETOR)

-The subcommittee of the CWB, the Research Ethics Review Committee (CETOR), is responsible for all procedures relating to research with human participants, data management and compliance with research privacy rules.
+The Faculty of Law Research Ethics Review Committee (CETOR) is responsible for all procedures relating to research with human participants, data management and compliance with research privacy rules.
 The working method is laid down in the regulations.

-When doing research with human participants (f.i. interviews, surveys, observations) a researcher is obliged to conform to a number of ethical rules.
+When doing research with human participants (f.i. interviews, surveys, observations) or when processing personal data in research a Faculty of Law researcher is obliged to conform to a number of ethical rules.
 These rules are drawn up to protect the rights of participants and are part of the Netherlands Code of Conduct for Research Integrity.

 The most important ethical rules for research with human participants are:

-Researchers should submit their research design to the Research Ethics Review Committee (CETOR).
-This committee assesses whether the ethical rules for conducting research with persons are being complied with and issues the 'ethical clearance'.
+Researchers (*) should submit their research design to the CETOR in advance.
+The committee assesses whether the ethical rules for conducting research with persons are being complied with, including the demands from the GDPR, and issues the 'ethical clearance'.

-For more information about the CETOR you can contact the Secretary of the CETOR, Lies Reitsema.
+For more information please contact the Secretary of the CETOR, Maarten Goldberg.

 |Last modified:||17 February 2023 4.12 p.m.|